kpq/spring-2015/classes/scraping/index.md

 ```

 ###Use our new knowledge.
-Answer Jacqui's question (you will probably use your excel skills).
+Answer Jacqui's question (you will probably need your excel skills).
+A hint: "Inc." is not a state.

 ###Time permitting
 Gather Bro and community ratings for the top-rated beers, and come up with a lede based on this information.